 Disclaimer: I was sent a free copy of this book for review purposes.
 However all thoughts, opinions, and criticisms are my own.
 A long time ago… Back when the internet was young, there was only a handful of books and websites to turn to if you had an interest in sewing 18th century clothing.
 Janet… Read More Book Review: The American Duchess Guide to 18th Century Dressmaking

 “Bear Island knows no king but the King in the North, whose name is Stark.”

 I started these as learning samples in free motion embroidery.
 The small motifs are from a 17th-century stomacher at the V&A museum.
 The original was done in silk and silver gilt on linen with spangles.
-My samples are in polyester thread on cotton muslin with silver french wire and cording for some of the details.
-I… Read More 17th Century Stomacher Free Motion Embroidery
+My samples are in polyester thread on cotton muslin with silver bullion wire and fine silver cord for some of the… Read More 17th Century Stomacher Slips Free Motion Embroidery

 The sigil of House Lannister done in yellow, scarlet and gold metallic threads with gold bullion/french wire for the the mane and silver for the claws.
 Free motion embroidery and hand couch work.

 A series of photos showing the process of free motion embroidery on House Targaryen’s sigil.
 Polyester threads on cotton muslin background, with silver bullion accents on the claws and eyes.